Telephone Triage

 CASE

 A 45-year-old woman called with a chief complaint of “cold” symptoms.
-Unbeknownst to the nurses, the patient was actually concerned about shortness of breath and chest tightness.
-The patient failed to relate this information to the nurse in the hope that it was “just a cold.”
-As the nurse performed a symptom history, the patient reported watery eyes, runny nose, nausea, and a cough.
+The patient was actually worried about shortness of breath and chest tightness but did not relay her concern to the nurse.
+The patient minimized her symptoms with the hope that it was “just a cold.”
+As the nurse performed the assessment, the patient reported watery eyes, runny nose, nausea, and a cough.
 Investigating further, the nurse elicited that the patient had been experiencing shortness of breath and chest tightness.
 The nurse referred her to the ED, where the patient was later diagnosed with an acute MI.

 Discussion